skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 </p>

 In the above figure, only the matrices A and B are trained, with dimensions (d x r) and (r x d) respectively.
 By setting r << d, the number of parameters to be trained can be reduced.
-These trained matrices are then added to the existing pretrained weights, allowing tuning without affecting the inference speed of the original model.
+These trained matrices are then simply added to the existing pretrained weights, allowing tuning without affecting the inference speed of the original model.

 ### LoRAs Composistion